Averageprogrammer205/Offensivesec-kit/How-to-guides/How-to-report-bugs.md

 ## Introduction

+> **🔗 Check out the full website version of this guide here: (https://Averageprogrammer205.github.io/Offensivesec-kit/)*

 As a bug bounty hunter, your job isn’t just to find vulnerabilities, it’s to clearly explain them too.

 And while finding bugs might sound like the “hard part,” the truth is writing a solid report is just as important.
 A good report helps the triage team quickly understand what’s wrong, how to reproduce it, and why it matters.
 That means *faster* responses, *fewer* misunderstandings, and *way better odds of getting paid.*